Prachetas007/Hand_Gesture_Recognition/README.md

 Below is a video that was processed using MediaPipe to detect hands and the cropped hand images were sent to the best performing model for classification among the 19 gesture classes.

 The different models we had tried are in the Hagrid_all_models.ipynb.

-The preprocessing of the HAGRID Dataset Images are explained in the data_prep.ipynb The prediction on a video can be done using the
+The preprocessing of the HAGRID Dataset Images are explained in the data_prep.ipynb

+The prediction on a video can be done using the pred_video.py file

 https://user-images.githubusercontent.com/58504532/192094570-ccca7d15-2ad3-4c9e-bad4-afe74ab7fecd.mp4